evcc-io/evcc/README.md

 #### KEBA preparation

-KEBA chargers require UDP function to be enabled with DIP switch 1.3 = `ON`, see KEBA installation manual.
+KEBA chargers require UDP function to be enabled with DIP 1.3 = `ON`, see KEBA installation manual.

+#### Phoenix EM-CP preparation

+The EM-CP controller requires DIP 10 = `ON` be controlled by ModBus, see controller manual.

 #### Wallbe preparation